How plan sizes are counted?

 |YouTube and video streaming||2.5MB – 6MB per minute (SD 2.5MB/min – HD 6MB/min)|

 This estimation table is not intended to track usage, rather help to provide a guide to help you pick the right plan.
-To check your actual usage for this month, please use our free usage report in the IPSTAR customer portal.
+To check your actual usage for this month, please log in to your account.